des4maisons/til/til.md

   to your doc.
 To create a shortcut: Open the webpage, click the three circles in the top right of your browser > More tools > Create shortcut > Check "open as window".
 I can work on my google doc with less distraction now!
-* Google Sheets has a "paste column width only" option.
 * Fixing my nicks on IRC when using irssi & bouncer: https://disjoint.ca/til/2016/04/25/useful-znc-commands/
 * The Nomad UI has a [demo site](https://demo.nomadproject.io/ui/jobs)